dewittpe/pkgstr-and-ci/00-slides/talk.md

 * **There are automated tests for all of these issues built into the `R CMD build` and the `R CMD check`.**

-* This email, and the issues spurring the email could have been prevent.
+* This email, and the issues spurring the email, could have been prevent.

 ## What Happened?